rascol/Raspberry-Pi-PPS-Client/client/pps-client.md

 ### Testing Accuracy {#testing-accuracy}

-Accuracy testing consists of making a large number of independent time interval measurements and then statistically evaluating the results.
-This removes the effect of second-to-second jitter in the oscillators of the RPi under test (RUT) and one used to provide timing pulses.
+The absolute limit to time accuracy on any processor that uses a conventional integrated circuit crystal oscillator is flicker noise in the oscillator.
+At the 1 Hz operating frequency of the pps-client controller, flicker noise is apparent as the random component of second-to-second jitter.
+To minimise the effects of flicker noise, accuracy testing consists of making a large number of independent time interval measurements and then statistically evaluating the results.
+This reduces the average error in the oscillators of both the RPi under test (RUT) and one used to provide timing pulses.
 The pulse-generator utility runs in two-pulse mode on an RPi identified as RPi-1.
 The interrupt-timer utility is used on the RUT, RPi-2, to time the reception of pulse 2 from pulse-generator while the pulse 1 provides the PPS signal to the RUT.

 Validation is successful if the average time of reception of pulse 2 is equal to the time difference between the times of pulse 2 and pulse 1 with sufficiently small error.